 Every summer, families affected by FA come together at Camp Sunshine in Casco, Maine for five days.
-The Family Meeting (or Family Camp) is a special event that allows families to hear from expert FA researchers and physicians, to attend support groups for help in coping with the disease, to voluntarily participate in FA research projects, and to connect with other families affected by FA.
+The Family Retreat (or Family Camp) is a special event that allows families to hear from expert FA researchers and physicians, to attend support groups for help in coping with the disease, to voluntarily participate in FA research projects, and to connect with other families affected by FA.
 Meanwhile, Camp Sunshine provides a fun-filled program for children with FA and their siblings.

 Each year, kids, teens and adults with Fanconi anemia, as well as their siblings, meet each other for the first time or reconnect to make new memories.
 The incredible Camp Sunshine volunteers are there throughout the meeting to take care of the kids and form special bonds.